 Creating Your Flag Football Playbook

-The most important part about play calling is knowing your team and keeping your play calling appropriate for your teams age level.
-On the middle school level, some of your players may understand a simple play call such as “Spread Right Fills Left” whereas at a younger level, you should likely be calling plays like “Bobby is the QB, you hand it off to Jordan and you run it to the right side”.
-Remember, it’s best to keep your play calling simple so everybody on the field understands and can run the play effectively.
+The most important part about creating a flag football play calling system is knowing your team and keeping your play calling appropriate for your teams age level.
+On the middle school level, some of your players may understand simple flag football plays such as “Spread Right Fills Left” whereas at a younger level, you should likely be calling plays like “Bobby is the QB, you hand it off to Jordan and you run it to the right side”.
+Remember, it’s best run easy flag football plays so everybody on the field understands and can run the play effectively.

-USA Football recommends that you pick a few plays that your team knows and can run very well rather than implementing an entire playbook.
+USA Football recommends that you pick a few good flag football plays that your team knows and can run very well rather than implementing an entire playbook.
 Knowing what your team can do best can be a major key to success in your league.

-A good place to start digging into some plays are in the passing game with spreads, trips and stacks.
+A good place to start digging into some offensive flag football plays is by starting with the passing game with spreads, trips and stacks.
 Along with using some of these formations, by changing your flag football passing routes you can help keep the opposing team constantly on their heels.
+Just be sure to keep in mind that while some regular youth football plays may work, you may need to change a few things first.

 Spreads are a great play to call when you want to spread the defense out, hence the name.
 You can either call spread plays to the right or left and typically the formation has two receivers to the side you call and one to the opposite side.
 An example of a spread play would be “Spread Right, Slant Under Right.
 Drawn up the play looks something like this: